 Also you can use this guide for:

-2. Removing and replacing the keyboard.
+2. Replacing the keyboard.

-3. Removing and replacing the cooling fan.
+3. Replacing the cooling fan.

 4. Cleaning the heat sink.

-5. Removing and replacing the CMOS (RTC) battery.
+5. Replacing the CMOS (RTC) battery.

 STEP 1.